philipwhitt/phidgets-finger-strength-test/README.md

 phidgets-finger-strength-test
 =============================

-Similar to the carnival strength test, but for your fingers
+A simple finger strength test, similar to the carnival strength test (high striker) built using phidgets.